snyk-labs/pysnyk/README.md

 ### Projects

-Once you have an organization you're likely to want to grab a particular project:
+Once you have an organization you're likely to want to grab the related projects:

 ```python
 client.organizations.first().projects.all()